AlexGridasov/event-driven-microservices/README.md

 - Please enter the correct credentials in twitter4j.properties file.
 - Then run `mvn clean install -DskipTests` command
 - Then run TwitterToKafkaServiceApplication inside IntelliJ, or run with mvn spring-boot:run command
+- Then go to docker-compose folder and run docker-compose up command to run kafka cluster, config-server and twitter-to-kafka-service

 To run kafka cluster
 ```